Introduction to DevSecOps with GitLab CI/CD

 5.3.
 Exploring GitLab Ultimate Features

 For organizations that prioritize robust security features and compliance, GitLab Ultimate is the natural choice.
-Let’s take a closer look at some of the key features this tier offers.
+Let us look at some of the key features this tier offers.

 Advanced Security Scanning